Victim of Financial Fraud? Call Now

 • Securities that are high-risk are often unsuitable, as are illiquid securities.
 Illiquid investments are intended to be held for long periods and investors typically face high fees for trying to cash out early.

 • Investments must also obey the requirement for quantitative suitability.
-Brokers must not execute an excessive number of trades, which generates fees and commissions which eat into investors’ returns for the benefit of the broker.
+Brokers must not execute an excessive number of trades, which generates fees and commissions that eat into investors’ returns for the benefit of the broker.

 • Lastly, brokers must also recommend suitable investment strategies.
 A common unsuitable investment strategy is over-concentration, which generally involves too much risk for most investors.